lucas3820/Ni-Profiles/README.md

 ## Profile Status reworking DarhangeR's to leveling profiles.
 ## Adding custom leveling logic if needed.
+## F.A.Q
+-- Please use Warrior Arms until you are level 14+ on Warrior.
+-- Please use Assassination Rogue while leveling Rogue.
+You can swap to combat at around level 40+ -- Please use Druid Boomkin until you have cat form for feral dps and bear form for feral tank.
+-- Please use Blood DPS until you are finished with Deathknight starter area.

 ## Support Status Meanings
 * ✔️ - works well, for leveling;